Remotely Piloted Aircraft System (RPAS)

 Benefiting Canadian industry

-Canada’s Industrial and Technological Benefits policy will apply to the acquisition and sustainment of the Remotely Piloted Aircraft System.
-This will require that industry make investments in Canada equal to the value of the acquisition and in-service support contracts/agreements.
-Canada will seek, through negotiations, contractual commitments from industry that align with the value proposition strategic objectives.
+Canada’s Industrial and Technological Benefits (ITB) Policy applies to the acquisition and sustainment of the Remotely Piloted Aircraft System project.
+The Policy requires that the contractor make investments and provide business activities in Canada equal to the value of the acquisition and in-service support contracts/agreements.
+Canada has secured contractual commitments from the contractor including Canadian industrial participation on the RPAS fleet, supplier and skill development, and R&D opportunities for the Canadian aerospace and defence sectors.

 • A request for information to industry published in January 2016.